Losses

 label2category – Optional, mapping from label to its category.
 If provided, label smoothing will redistribute

-only inside the category corresponding to the sample’s ground truth labelreduction – CrossEntropyLoss reduction
+smoothing_epsilononly inside the category corresponding to the sample’s ground truth labelreduction – CrossEntropyLoss reduction

 ArcFaceLossWithMLP